glegoux/jekyll-tech-blog/src/_posts/2019-11-29-gafa-vs-batx.md

 So the behaviours of consumers are different according to they are in China or not.
 This Oligopoly constraints the chinese inhabitants to use the digital chinese services, or to be in the illegality by using a Virtual **Network Private** (VPN) to use other blacklisted services.
-So chinese government controls the chinese digital market with its own private company.
+So chinese government controls the chinese digital market with its own private companies.

 In China we have a gang of four with **Baidu, Alibaba, Tencent, Xiaomi** (BATX), and for the rest of the world there is the big four tech companies **Google, Apple, Facebook, Amazon** (GAFA):